 The Uniform Budget Act of the State of Michigan requires that the local Board of Education approve the original budget for the upcoming fiscal year prior to July 1, the start of the fiscal year.
-The original 2018-19 budget was approved in June 2018.
+The original 2018-19 budget was approved on June 13, 2018.

-The 2018-19 budget was revised three times throughout the fiscal year, with the final revision approved in June 2019.
-The final budget revision anticipated lower revenues and higher expenses than was expected in June 2018 when the original budget was approved.
-The decrease in revenues was a result of receiving less state funding than anticipated.
-The increase in expenses was the result of the additional operations and maintenance expenses incurred during the current year as well as higher than originally expected Superintendent and IT administration costs.
+The 2018-19 budget was revised throughout the fiscal year, with the final revision approved on June 12, 2019.
+The final budget revision anticipated higher revenues and expenses than was expected in June 2018 when the original budget was approved.
+The increase in revenues was a result of receiving more local, state and federal funding than anticipated.
+The increase in expenditures was the result of the additional high school instruction and operations and maintenance expenditures incurred during the current year.